rajeevnaikte/HibSpring/README.md

 This project has common code needed to start with any Java project using Hibernate and Spring.
 This can be used for both standalone as well web-applications.

-In your project pom simply include this.<br/>
+In your project pom simply include this.
+(Note: this is not available in maven central. you will need to download this project and do mvn install)<br/>
 &lt;parent&gt;<br/>
 &nbsp;&nbsp;&lt;groupId&gt;com.naik&lt;/groupId&gt;<br/>
 &nbsp;&nbsp;&lt;artifactId&gt;hibspring&lt;/artifactId&gt;<br/>